petersatsuse/azure-compute-docs/articles/virtual-machines/azure-compute-gallery.md

 <a name=community></a>

-## (Preview) Trusted Launch Validation for Azure Compute Gallery (ACG) Images
+## Trusted Launch validation for Azure Compute Gallery (ACG) images (Preview)

 > [!IMPORTANT]
 >
-> Trusted Launch Validation for ACG images is currently in preview.
+> Trusted Launch validation for ACG images is currently in preview.
 This Preview is intended for testing, evaluation, and feedback purposes only.
 Production workloads aren't recommended.
 When registering to preview, you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 Some aspects of this feature might change with general availability (GA).

-### What's Changing?
+### What is changing?
 Starting with API 2025-03-03, all new ACG image definitions will default to:

-- Hyper-V Generation: V2 and
+- Hyper-V Generation: `V2`
-- Security Type: TrustedLaunchSupported
+- Security Type: `TrustedLaunchSupported`

-These changes are designed to improve the default security posture of virtual machines (VMs) and virtual machine scale sets (VMSS) created from ACG Images.
-As TrustedLaunchSupported becomes the default Security Type for ACG image definitions, the platform will run a validation on "TrustedLaunchSupported" and "TrustedLaunchandConfidentialVMSupported" ACG image definitions to ensure that the images published in the image definition are indeed Trusted Launch Capable, such that the virtual machines (VMs) and virtual machine scale sets (VMSS) deployments can default to Trusted launch based on successful image validation.

-### How Trusted Launch Validation Works
+### How Trusted Launch validation works
-When "TrustedLaunchSupported" (or) "TrustedLaunchandConfidentialVMSupported" is specified in the ACG image definition, the platform will automatically validate that the image is Trusted Launch capable and adds the validation result to the Image Version property.
-This ensures that the virtual machines (VMs) and virtual machine scale sets (VMSS) deployments using these images can default to Trusted Launch if the validation is successful.
+When `TrustedLaunchSupported` or `TrustedLaunchandConfidentialVMSupported` is specified in the ACG image definition, the platform will automatically validate that the image is Trusted Launch capable and add the validation result to the Image Version property.
+This ensures that the VMs and Virtual Machine Scale Sets deployments using these images can default to Trusted Launch if the validation is successful.

-### How to Enable the Preview
+### Enable the Preview
-To try out Trusted Launch Validation for ACG Images:
+To try out Trusted Launch validation for ACG images, complete the following steps:

 1. Register for (Trusted Launch as Default Feature)[https://learn.microsoft.com/azure/virtual-machines/trusted-launch#preview-trusted-launch-as-default]
 2. Register for (Trusted Launch Validation Preview)[https://aka.ms/ACGTLValidationPreview]

-Once the two features are enabled, all new VM and VMSS deployments using ACG Image Versions and validated successfully for Trusted launch will default to Trusted Launch Security Type as described in the (blog post)[https://techcommunity.microsoft.com/blog/azurecompute/preview-trusted-launch-default-for-new-azure-virtual-machine-scale-set-compute-g/4417865].
-You can try out the VM & Scale set default using ACG experience in preview starting July 2025.
+Once the two features are enabled, all new VM and scale set deployments using ACG image versions and validated successfully for Trusted Launch will default to the Trusted Launch security type.

-### VM deployments from Azure compute gallery (ACG) images
+### VM deployments from ACG images
+The following compares the current and new behaviors of VM deployments from ACG images, depending on Trusted Launch validation.

-#### Current behavior
+#### Current behavior without Trusted Launch validation
-To create Trusted launch supported Gen2 ACG OS image definition, you need to add following features element in deployment:
+To create a Trusted launch supported Gen2 ACG OS image definition, you need to add the following `features` element in your deployment:

 ```json
 "features": [